cloudcafetech/Kube-nfs-windows/README.md

 ## Example of Deployment
 The following is an example of Deployment that uses the volume driver.

 Edit `demo-nfs-flex-volume.yaml` with NFS server and share details and deploy.
+And make sure sufficient permission in NFS share in NFS server (for UNIX it should be 777).

 ```kubectl create -f demo-nfs-flex-volume.yaml```